Lalit-Hire110/Machine-Learning-AI-Projects-by-Lalit-Hire/README.md

 # Machine-Learning-AI-Projects-by-Lalit-Hire
-This Repo consists all of Project I did as a part of Machine Learning &amp; Artificial Intelligence
+This Repo consists Sentiment Analysis project I did for the Practice.